• Training structure

 Applicants must hold a Bachelor's degree in one of the following fields: control systems, mechatronics, computer science, electrical/electronic/mechanical engineering, applied mathematics.

-Students can apply from all countries.
+Students from all countries can apply.

 Read more